-As reported by NC State University, the demand for .NET developers has been skyrocketing since 2011.
+As reported by NC State University, the demand for .NET developers is constantly growing.
 This is good news for your profession, but it also means your resume has to be top notch.
 Read on for more great resume tips.

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.

 Nail it all with a splash of color, choose a clean font, and highlight your skills in just a few clicks.
 You're the perfect candidate, and we'll prove it.
 Use our resume builder now.